 The power consumption of RACONs is difficult to predict, as the load will be determined by the number of times the RACON is interrogated.
 Most RACONs have an upper limit on the number of responses broadcast if the unit is continuously interrogated due to a moored ship with the radar left on or an unusually busy channel.
 Consult with the manufacturer for high, medium and low power demand values for these devices and local pilots in the area to determine what level of traffic exists in the waterway.
 Alternately energy demand measurements can be made with an integrating ampere-hour or watt-hour meter over a 2 month period during maximum traffic to obtain a meaningful load profile.

-EDL=PtW×Duty Cycle+(PqW×Duty Cycle)×24h/day
+EDL=PtW×Duty Cycle+PqW×(1-Duty Cycle)×24h/day

 Daily load for a RACON